cmb69/privacy_xh/README.md

     {{{privacy_guard('func', 1, 2, 3, 4, 5)}}}

-Note, that privacy\_guard() accepts any number of arguments in addition to the function name
+Note, that `privacy_guard()` accepts any number of arguments in addition to the function name.

 Which plugins and extensions have to be guarded depends on the jurisdiction of your country (or probably the country where the website